Coach Albert Matthews (18 seasons, 72 wins)

 Coach Shane Queen (12 seasons, 83 wins)

 Coach Shane Queen became North Cobb's seventh Head Coach in 2006.
-He has the highest winning percentage of any Head Coach in school history.
+He has the most wins, longest tenure and highest winning percentage of any Head Coach in school history.
 Under Coach Queen's leadership North Cobb has become recognized as one of the premier football programs in the state.
 The Warriors have made the playoffs in nine of his twelve seasons as Head Coach (including a school-record seven-straight).

 Recently recognized as the Region 3-AAAAAAA Coach of the Year, Coach Queen is regarded by players and by peers as one of the best high school coaches in the state.